Third update: May 10, 2021:

-When I went to the sub-Arctic tundra last August I said that I chose it over Antarctica and other exotic places because few go to the north.
-I have no desire to go back to crowded Europe (though I do like its museums).
+When I went to the sub-Arctic tundra in August 2015 I said that I chose it over Antarctica and other exotic places because few go to the north.
 I want to experience nature rather than civilization, something people in much smaller populations would have taken for granted before the advent of the industrial revolution.

 The tundra is not as dramatic as mountains and huge icebergs, and (until recently) the Arctic Ocean has been pliable only with submarines and heavy icebreakers.
 Furthermore, visiting the tundra requires that visitors be in good physical shape and willing to camp in tents while enduring aggressive mosquitoes.
 However, travel to the far north is now changing as cruise ships offer comfort cruises through the Northwest Passage, given the melting of Arctic Ocean ice.